johnvf/adapt-web-ui/README.md

-# Adapt Oakland Web
-Adapt Oakland Web UI
+# Adapt Oakland Web UI

 ## Description

 Minimal React app built for Urban Biofilter's Adapt Oakland project.
-The aim is to present several years of urban design/environmental research through an interactive map that integrates with a varierty of charts, tables, case studies, and other information.
+See it live here: [http://plan.adaptoakland.org/](http://plan.adaptoakland.org/).The aim is to present several years of urban design/environmental research through an interactive map that integrates with a varierty of charts, tables, case studies, and other information.

 This data is grouped into many overlapping categories, so a system of 'tagging' is being used to arbitrarily relate the data.
 These tags are activated and deactivated by the UI menus to selectively query the content shown.